How to write a crowdfunding press release

-Few things can boost your fundraising efforts like media coverage, which can help your crowdfunding fundraiser to possibly go viral and bring in new donors.
+Few things can boost your fundraising efforts like media coverage, which can help your crowdfunding fundraiser to get noticed, possibly go viral on social media, and bring in new donors.
 The first step toward getting media coverage is usually a well-written press release.

 Start a fundraiser